Kenya entry requirements for Jordan passport holders

 May be checked

-Jordanian passport holders need a visa to enter Kenya.
+Jordanian passport holders need a visa to enter Kenya in 2026.
 You must apply for an eVisa online before you travel — there are no visa-on-arrival options.
 Plan ahead, as processing can take a few business days.

 Entry requirements